christinanevinuk/docusaurus-trg/docs/doc1.md

 ---
 ## The Technical Reference Guide
 The Technical Reference Guide (TRG) provides information on:

-the technical activities needed to build and operate services on the Tax Platform (aka the MDTP) the tools in use within all the DDCs the steps needed to set up the tools and environments needed to do your job go-to people who can answer questions on each tool external information and learning sources for each tool.
+- the technical activities needed to build and operate services on the Tax Platform (aka the MDTP)

-___
+- the tools in use within all the DDCs
-Check the [documentation](https://docusaurus.io) for how to use Docusaurus.
+- the steps needed to set up the tools and environments needed to do your job
-____
+- go-to people who can answer questions on each tool external information and learning sources for each tool.

 ## Mauris In Code

 ```